rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 ### Testing FromSql
 The main difference here is that we need the seed data to set up query provider to return the expected result.
 Create in memory DbContext/mock DbContext/generate seed data/create and set up/invoke FromSql.
-In this case we didn't need to persist the seed data; it will depend on implementation of your FromSql usage (e.g., if FromSql is invoked with a repository and the operation invokes other DbContext/DbSet operations you may need to persist the seed data).
+In this case we didn't need to persist the seed data, whether you do or not will depend what you're doing with the FromSql result.
 ```
 [Test]
 public void FromSql_AnyStoredProcedureWithNoParameters_ReturnsExpectedResult() {